 The supports that are awarded to those who are successful participants on the Programme include:

-- Six months dedicated desk space in Innovation Centre
+- Four months Virtual Incubation Support in the Innovation Centre

 - Broadband availability